 Arthritis is a general term that describes inflammation in joints.
 Osteoarthritis, also called degenerative joint disease, is the most common type of arthritis.
 It is associated with a breakdown of cartilage in joints.
 Any joints in the body may be affected, but it most commonly occurs in the hips, knees, shoulders and spine.

 Arthroscopic surgery is a minimally invasive procedure using several small incisions to treat common problems that affect joints.
-It can aid in both diagnosis and treatment of common conditions such meniscal tears, ACL tears or rotator cuff tears/impingement.
+It can aid in both diagnosis and treatment of common conditions such as meniscal tears, anterior cruciate ligament (ACL) tears or rotator cuff tears/impingement.

-The ACL (anterior cruciate ligament) is one of four major stabilizing ligaments of the knee.
-It is located in the center of the knee and is a commonly injured with sports or other physical activity.
-Associated injuries to other ligaments, meniscus, or articular cartilage may be present.
+The anterior cruciate ligament (ACL) is one of four major stabilizing ligaments of the knee.
+It is located in the center of the knee and is commonly injured with sports or other physical activity.
+Associated injuries to other ligaments, meniscus or articular cartilage may be present.
 Less active patients may be treated without surgery, however, many active patients will require a reconstructive procedure.

 The rotator cuff is composed of four tendons that control motion and strength of the shoulder with throwing and other reaching and twisting motions.
 A rotator cuff tear is when the tendon is either partially torn or completely torn.
 A rotator cuff tear may occur during falls or develop gradually.
 People with a rotator cuff tear may complain of constant pain, muscle weakness, limited motion or a catching or cracking sound when the arm is moved.
 Depending on the size, depth and location of the tear, surgery may be needed.

-Should dislocation occurs when the head of the upper arm bone is forced out the of the shoulder socket.
-The cause may be traumatic and lead tearing of stabilizing structures of shoulder or it may be due to natural laxity of the stabilizing ligament around the shoulder.
+Shoulder dislocation occurs when the head of the upper arm bone is forced out of the shoulder socket.
+This may be caused by trauma and may lead to tearing of stabilizing structures of the shoulder, or it may be due to the natural laxity of the stabilizing ligament around the shoulder.
 Many factors, including failure to respond to therapy, recurrent dislocation and patient activity level need to be considered when formulating a treatment plan which may include physical therapy or surgical reconstruction.

 The meniscus is a cartilage that is located in the knee.
 Its function is to act as a shock absorber within the knee.
 Damage of the meniscus can result from an injury or from “wear and tear”.
 Pain can occur if the torn piece begins to move in an abnormal fashion inside the joint.
 This causes inflammation and pain within the knee.
 Occasionally the knee will lock where you cannot straighten or bend it.

 Triggering of a finger occurs when the tendon that closes the finger becomes irritated and thickened.
-Symptoms may include the presence of a small lump, pain the palm, swelling, and a popping sensation in the finger or thumb joints.
+Symptoms may include the presence of a small lump, pain in the palm, swelling and a popping sensation in the finger or thumb joints.